 Be very proactive

 Be very deliberate about the types of clients and customers that you go after

 Have a good strong proactive marketing plan

 Use a logical step-by-step sales sequence

-Of course, for selling IT solutions more effectively you want to capture those stories and firsthand accounts as much as possible to include in your case studies, and you want to be able to very clearly articulate that to your prospective clients and customers.
+Of course, to sell IT more effectively, you want to capture those stories and firsthand accounts as much as possible to include in your case studies, and you want to be able to articulate that to your prospective clients and customers very clearly.